geowittejr/DotNetRazorStockTicker/README.md

 - API key configuration via `appsettings.json`, environment variables, or secrets.json in Visual Studio
 - Dependency injection is configured in Program.cs
 - Unit tests (xUnit) project added
-- Caching of stock tickers using in-memory cache with a configurable TTL in appsettings.json
+- Caching of stock tickers with a configurable TTL in appsettings.json (CacheTtlSeconds)
 - Stock ticker status badges for each grid row (i.e., New, Old, Error, Rate Limit).
 - Ability to configure auto-refresh of the watched stock quotes in the UI
 - The stock symbols input textbox is seeded with 20 random stocks when running in development mode